towns-protocol/towns/servers/matrix-publickey-login-spec.md

 {
   username: "string",
   auth: {
-    type: "m.login.crypto"
+    type: "m.login.publickey"
   },
 }
 ```

 where

-* auth.type -- is the type of authentication. ```m.login.crypto``` indicates that the user wants to register a crypto account.
+* auth.type -- is the type of authentication. ```m.login.publickey``` indicates that the user wants to register a public key account.

 * username -- is the user ID to register.
 For Ethereum, this is the public address that starts with "0x".